 The Bar at The Athenaeum

-Inside this decadent five star hotel, you’ll find this well-stocked whisky bar; they’ve recently trimmed their collection from 300 to 52, but what’s left are rare and special bottles including The Athenaeum’s own special blend.
+Inside this decadent five star hotel, you’ll find this well-stocked whisky bar; they’ve recently trimmed their collection to around 52, but what’s left are rare and special bottles including The Athenaeum’s own special blend.
 Whiskies range in price from £9, to £342 for a Glenvit 1984— so this is definitely the place to splash out on something special.
 The new-look bar has a swish, lounge vibe, with a view of what feels like a ‘jungle’ outside.
 If you need a hand choosing your dram, head bartender Michael Ball knows his stuff.

 The Athenaeum, 116 Piccadilly, W1J 7BJ